How to Practice breath work or pranayama

 Sometimes, for me, this involves standing up and moving my body around.
 Remember to maintain your breathing pattern while you’re moving.

-What you might experience while practising breathwork
+What you might experience while practising breath work

 You might experience any of the following: